niceume/statsailr/README.md

 ### PROC block

+#### statsailr_procs_base gem

+PROC commands and instructions are now managed in a separate PROCs gem.
+The gem name is 'statsailr_procs_base' (from ver.
+0.71).
+You need to have the gem installed to use PROCs ,though it is usually installed as a dependency of 'statsailr' gem.
+If StatSailr complains that PROC PRINT command is not found, please make sure that the PROCs gem is installed.

+The PROCs gem holds basic PROC settings, such as PRINT and PLOT, and its main class (StatSailr::ProcsBase) just returns the base path for those PROC settings.
+Please read the README of the PROCs gem if you are interested in how PROCs are implemented.

+#### Format

 A typical PROC block looks like the follwing.
 The first line start with PROC, followed by PROC command name and PROC options.
 The PROC first line is followed by a list of instuctions with their main and optional arguments.
 The PROC block ends with END keyword.

 ```